Evolution of the brain

-There is much to be discovered about the evolution of the brain and the principles that govern it.
-While much has been discovered, not everything currently known is well understood.
-The evolution of the brain has appeared to exhibit diverging adaptations within taxonomic classes such as Mammalia and more vastly diverse adaptations across other taxonomic classes.
+The evolution of the brain refers to the progressive development and complexity of neural structures over millions of years, resulting in the diverse range of brain sizes and functions observed across different species today, particularly in vertebrates.

-Brain to body size scales allometrically.
-This means as body size changes, so do other physiological, anatomical, and biochemical constructs connecting the brain to the body.
-Small bodied mammals have relatively large brains compared to their bodies whereas large mammals (such as whales) have a smaller brain to body ratios.
-If brain weight is plotted against body weight for primates, the regression line of the sample points can indicate the brain power of a primate species.
-Lemurs for example fall below this line which means that for a primate of equivalent size, we would expect a larger brain size.
-Humans lie well above the line indicating that humans are more encephalized than lemurs.
-In fact, humans are more encephalized compared to all other primates.
-This means that human brains have exhibited a larger evolutionary increase in its complexity relative to its size.
-Some of these evolutionary changes have been found to be linked to multiple genetic factors such as, proteins and other organelles.
+The evolution of the brain has exhibited diverging adaptations within taxonomic classes, such as Mammalia, and even more diverse adaptations across other taxonomic classes.
+Brain-to-body size scales allometrically.
+This means that as body size changes, so do other physiological, anatomical, and biochemical connections between the brain and body.
+Small-bodied mammals tend to have relatively large brains compared to their bodies, while larger mammals (such as whales) have smaller brain-to-body ratios.
+When brain weight is plotted against body weight for primates, the regression line of the sample points can indicate the brain power of a species.
+For example, lemurs fall below this line, suggesting that for a primate of their size, a larger brain would be expected.
+In contrast, humans lie well above this line, indicating they are more encephalized than lemurs and, in fact, more encephalized than any other primate.
+This suggests that human brains have undergone a larger evolutionary increase in complexity relative to size.
+Some of these changes have been linked to multiple genetic factors, including proteins and other organelles.